Devi Ahilya Vishwavidyalaya: Information technology center

 IT Centre was established in the year 2000 to create a campus-wide network by interconnecting various campuses and departments.
 First phase which was completed in April 2001, networked 18 departments having 524 nodes.
 Second phase was completed in Oct 2002, which connected ten more departments and installed 331 additional nodes.

 Under UGC-INFONET scheme, from Jan 2004, UGC has provided university free subscription to the various e-journals along with 2 Mbit/s bandwidth through ERNET.
 Internet access is provided to all departments using fibre optic backbone & 16 Mbit/s leased line.

 University cultural center

 The university auditorium was inaugurated on 30 September 2005 by Dr. Balram Jakhar, Governor, M.P.
-The auditorium is available for use by DAVV members, governments, and statutory bodies, national, regional, international and other recognized institutions.
-The auditorium is not available for any political or commercial activity.
-The decision of vice chancellor in this matter shall be final.

-The auditorium has two levels, accommodating 1100 seats in the balcony and the main hall.
-Stairs to the east and west provide access to the balcony.

-School of Law

-DAVV through its law faculty, School of Law has bestowed India and especially Madhya Pradesh with many legal illuminaries in all fields such as litigation, activists, corporate officers etc. SOL (School of Law) is one amongst the oldest and most recognized law schools in Indore and amongst top law schools in state.
-Its meritorious students have held its name high and are well placed in judicial services, public sector and private sector.